 A central concept in her art works is mirages, or what can also be described as a fake utopia, a space plagued by issues.
 She sculpts the dystopian interior scenery of a delusional sphere – a representation of the mirage, which is defined as an invisible and intangible element.
 The sphere includes an imperialistic feudal society, with the various hierarchical systems embodied by quadrangular pyramids.
 The artist is also featured in the fake documentaries, reflecting on diverse social issues related to the legacy of imperialism.

 Approaching matters from the perspective of a Japanese female, she expounds on the problems giving rise to friction and hatred between neighbouring countries.
 Starting with her country and going through political and geopolitical factors, she projects them into her works.
 Using experimental and interactive techniques, the artist highlights and sculpts various 'mirages' caused by the essence of imperialism introduced to her country, the effects of its heritage on contemporary society, and the accompanying principles of imperialism from a global perspective (such as capitalism, anthropocentrism, and ethnocentrism).

 May 01, 2019

-A London-based emerging multimedia artist with a science and engineering background.
+A London-based conceptual multimedia artist with a science and engineering background.

 After graduation, she participated in the research and development of observational instruments with data analysis and acoustic engineering.
 (Journal link)

 This was followed by her move to London, UK, where she enrolled in The Royal College of Art to pursue a master’s degree in architecture and urban design.
-Now, she has embarked on a path to fine art and activated in sculpture studio to focus on her language.
+Now, she has embarked on a path to fine art and activated in sculpture studio in London to focus on her language.